This page is to provide information to the public, other organisations and people sleeping rough

 Furnichurch, Victoria Road, Mablethorpe - - Charity run food larder open Monday-Friday 12 noon-2.00pm

 WHAT IF THE PERSON SLEEPING ROUGH HAS A DOG?

-Some hostels will accommodate someone sleeping rough who has a dog but this is very limited and could depend on the breed and behaviour of dog.
+Some hostels will accommodate someone sleeping rough who has a dog but this is very limited and could depend on the breed and behaviour of the dog.
 Alternatively the pet might need to be placed temporarily in kennels.
 The council can offer advice with this.